 - When playing on a modified console, cutscene audio might not play.
 This is due to the modchip/loader not supporting audio streaming.
 The only way to fix this is to use a loader that supports streaming.

-- Using Free Move to pass through barriers may lead to maps not loading correctly.
+- Using Free Move to pass through barriers may lead to maps not loading correctly and/or game crashes.

 - The endgame has some plot holes, as if a scene was skipped.
 This is the same as the original game. (eg: staff present when it shouldn't be; characters magically know eachothers' names)